 Legal Use – People may only use the Library’s computers and networks for legal purposes.
 Violations listed below may result in suspension or loss of the privilege to use these resources.
 Illegal uses of the library’s computers or wireless networks may also be subject to prosecution by local, state or federal authorities.
 Illegal and unacceptable uses include:

-Damaging equipment, software or data belonging to the Library
+- Damaging equipment, software or data belonging to the Library or other users.

 It is illegal for Library patrons to use Library services to view, print, distribute, display, or send or receive images, text or graphics that violate laws relating to child pornography; any such action will be reported to the proper authorities.